vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

    <img src="https://vsoch.github.io/assets/images/posts/minio/badass-bird.png">
 </div>

-Provided a really elegant, open source solution to host your own "S3-like" storage (this is my understanding at least).
+and it provided a really elegant, open source solution to host your own "S3-like" storage (this is my understanding at least).

 ### 1. Adding the Minio Container